chrishengler/twaddle/docs/basics.md

 - regex application
 - indefinite article choice (for English)

-## How do I use PyRant
+## How do I use Twaddle?

-Full installation instructions will be provided at a later date, but if you've worked with python you should have no trouble getting the module set up.
+Full installation instructions will be provided at a later date, but if you've worked with Python you should have no trouble getting the module set up.

-To actually use it, create a Rant object, passing it the location of the folder containing the rant dictionary files you wish to use.
-Then give your rant sentences to its `run_sentence` method.
-For an extremely simple example, see the `__main__.py` file, which takes rant sentences as console input and prints the result:
+To actually use it, create a TwaddleRunner object, passing it the location of the folder containing the dictionary files you wish to use.
+Then give your sentences to its `run_sentence` method.
+For an extremely simple example, see the `__main__.py` file, which takes sentences as console input and prints the result:

 ```
 import sys

-from pyrant.rant.rant import Rant
+from runner import TwaddleRunner

 def main():